stellar/django-polaris/docs/index.rst

 Submit a PR
 ^^^^^^^^^^^
-After you've made your changes, push them to your remote's branch and make a Pull Request on the stellar/django-polaris master branch.
+After you've made your changes, push them to you a remote branch and make a Pull Request on the stellar/django-polaris master branch.